karx/karx.github.io/91Boys/README.md

    - Make e2e hw for a e-bike telemetry

 * Fitso
-   - Meeting with Fitso Team for futture
+   - Meeting with Fitso Team for futturex

 * PublucPulse
    - Formal start of project